HULK VS JUGGERNAUT

 Today, Hulk and Juggernaut don't seem to have as much of a grudge as they did back in their heyday.
 With Juggernaut liking his new life as a good guy despite his smaller size and lesser power there's almost no point for them to fight (it would just be a lopsided win for the Hulk and no fanboy wants to see that).
 Seeing the Juggernaut walking around destroying things and doing petty crimes at full-power is going to be a rare occurrence (such a shame).

-But tomorrow is another day, and with another day comes another comic and the constant evolution of these characters.
+But tomorrow is another day, and with another day will come another comic and the constant evolution of these characters.
 And fanboys know with another comic comes eventually another "Hulk vs Juggernaut" slugfest that will inspire many more questions, controversies, debates and of course, capture our imaginations.
 Isn't that why we love these rivalries and funnybooks in the first place?

 Enough background, let's see the combatants...